San Diego Life Insurance Dispute Lawyer

 Examples of Life Insurance Bad Faith

 Insurance companies will use a variety of tactics to avoid paying a claim, especially with regard to life insurance.
-One of the most common ways life insurance companies commit bad faith is by unreasonably delaying the claims process in hopes that a claimant or their survivors will simply give up.
+One of the most common ways life insurance companies commit bad faith is by unreasonably delaying the insurance payment and claims process in hopes that a claimant or their survivors will simply give up.
 Insurance companies may delay the claims process by making unreasonable demands for evidence.
-Life insurance companies often commit bad faith by misrepresenting the facts of a policy in an attempt to deny coverage.
+Life insurance companies often commit bad faith by misrepresenting insurance policy terms in an attempt to deny coverage.

 Life Insurance Bad Faith Laws in California